Intern programme

 - All internships take place in Vyškov, Czech Republic.

-- Internship will start in September 2025 and can last up to end of February 2026.
-Both start and end dates are flexible and may be altered based on the candidate request.
+- Internship will start on 01 April 2026 and can last up to the end of 31 June 2026.
+Both start and end dates are flexible and may be adjusted at the candidate's request.

 - The JCBRN Defence COE may facilitate private accommodation at a discounted rate within the military garrison.

-- Interns are responsible for their own health and accident insurance and medical care.
+- Interns are responsible for their own health, accident insurance and medical care.

 Internship Topics and Assignments

-- The Internships offered by the JCBRN Defence COE are traditionally research-focused, however practice-focused hands-on assignments are possible as well, based on the candidate background.
+- The internships offered by the JCBRN Defence COE are traditionally research-focused; however, practice-focused, hands-on assignments are possible as well, based on the candidate's background.

 - Candidates are encouraged to provide their own research proposal together with the internship application.
 Alternatively, they may select or be assigned a research topic by the JCBRN Defence COE.
 Some of the topics that the intern may focus on in this case include, but are not limited to, the following research areas: